cdan6/microservice-design-presentation/README.md

-# Crash course on databases
+# A one-year retro on the LCM

 To run the presentation: